SharikHR/Review/manuscript.md

 PDAC tumours are enriched in collagen where cancer cells form gland-like structures, the main collagen proteins found in human PDAC are collagens I and IV @doi:10.1038/ncomms16031.
 Collectively, had been demostrated PDAC extracellular matrix also represents a nutrient reservoir for tumour cells when other fuels are limited @doi:10.1038/ncomms16031.

 The interstitial matrix-associated collagens I/III, the basement membrane-associated collagen IV and the glycosaminoglycan hyaluronan have been found expressed at high levels in primary tumors and metastatic lesions in pancreatic cancer and are associated with poor survival[@doi:10.1158/1078-0432.CCR-14-1051].
 Likewise, collagen type V is expressed by pancreatic stellate cells in the stroma of pancreatic ductal adenocarcinoma and promotes the malignant phenotype in pancreatic cancer cell lines @doi:10.1016/j.canlet.2014.10.020.
-Likewise, collagen type V is expressed by pancreatic stellate cells in the stroma of pancreatic ductal adenocarcinoma and promotes the malignant phenotype in pancreatic cancer cell lines @doi:10.1016/j.canlet.2014.10.020.
 In contrast, collagen XV a secreted non-fibrillar collagen reduces invasion of pancreatic adenocarcinoma cells therefore hab been proposed as a tumor suppressor in the basement membrane zone [@doi:10.1371/journal.pone.0072250; @doi:10.1089/104454903321908601].

 Matrix metalloproteinases (MMPs) are a family of zinc-dependent endopeptidases, they are involved in degradation of the extracellular matrix .
 MMPs support tissue remodeling and stimulate neovascularization and inflammatory response, both in physiological and in pathological conditions, for example, in tumors @doi:10.1006/cbir.2000.0647.